 The Oxford DPhil in Materials is a doctoral research degree programme, typically of three to four years in duration and known as a PhD at other universities.
 Doctoral research projects in this leading materials department are available in most branches of materials science, as well as some aspects of solid state physics and chemistry.

 As a student on the DPhil in Materials programme you will be part of one of the top-ranked materials departments in the world.
-This vibrant research school consists of around 28 academic staff, 13 Senior Research Fellows, and around 180 research students and 86 postdoctoral researchers.
-Research students are of many nationalities and come to the department from diverse backgrounds.
+This vibrant research school consists of around 31 academic staff, 14 Senior Research Fellows, and around 220 research students and 84 postdoctoral researchers.
+Research students are of many nationalities and come to the department from diverse scientific backgrounds.
 They are graduates in the traditional subjects of materials science, physics, chemistry and engineering and also mathematics, earth sciences and biology.

-The DPhil in Materials is normally carried out in three and a half years of full-time study under the supervision of an experienced member of staff.
+The DPhil in Materials is normally carried out in three and a half to four years of full-time study under the supervision of an experienced member of staff.
 It is examined at the end of the programme by means of a written thesis and an oral examination.
-A wide range of exciting DPhil projects is available.
+A wide range of exciting DPhil projects is available, including a number on Materials for Nuclear Fusion Reactors.
 In common with other UK universities, the first year is a probationary year, soon after which, subject to satisfactory progress, you will normally transfer to full DPhil status.
 A second formal assessment of progress takes place later in the programme, normally in the middle of the third year.
-Details of the DPhil programme, including training opportunities (academic courses, research-specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the graduate course handbook.
+Details of the DPhil programme, including training opportunities (academic courses, research-specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the Materials graduate course handbook.

 Research interests of the department extend over most branches of materials science, as well as some aspects of solid state physics and chemistry: they include the study of a wide range of materials of relevance in advanced technological applications, including metals and alloys, composites, semi- and super-conductors, polymers, biomaterials, ceramics and materials for quantum information processing.